nigrosimone/ng-http-caching/README.md

 ### isValid (function - default see NgHttpCachingService.isValid());
 If this function return `true` the cache entry is valid and can be stored, if return `false` isn't valid.
 If the result is `undefined`, the normal behaviour is provided.
-Default behaviour is whether the status code falls in the 2xx range.
+Default behaviour is whether the status code falls in the 2xx range and response headers cache-control and expires allow cache.
 Example of customization:

 ```ts